 Deutsche Bahn operates the main railway network throughout Germany with long, medium and short-distance services.
 Tickets can be purchased at ticket machines, at ticket counters, or online at Bahn.com.
 You can save a lot of money by taking advantage of special offers, e.g. Saver Fare (Sparpreis) for advance bookings, several BahnCards (rail cards) that include discounts of 25, 50, or 100 % on the regular price (especially for frequent business travellers), regional day tickets such as the Niedersachsen-Ticket (Lower Saxony-Ticket) that give you one day of unlimited rail travel across Germany on weekends or unlimited travel throughout Lower Saxony on any day for up to 5 persons, i.e. the more people, the lower the price.
-For last-minute getaways we recommend comparing prices online at LTUR (in German) or From A to B, which provide a limited amount of cheap rail tickets for Deutsche Bahn.
+For last-minute getaways we recommend comparing prices online for example at LTUR (in German), which provide a limited amount of cheap rail tickets for Deutsche Bahn.

 Intercity buses operate throughout Germany and connect many larger cities.
 Intercity bus services are less expensive than rail travel.
 Many providers offer a seat guarantee and free WiFi (aka WLAN).
 Some intercity bus services also operate in Oldenburg and Bremen.
 Tickets can be purchased online or, in some cases, on the bus.